-US Defense Sec.
-Mattis meets with Chinese President Xi in Beijing

-Beijing (CNN)US Secretary Defense James Mattis met with Chinese President Xi Jinping Wednesday inside the Great Hall of the People in Beijing.
+China will not give up 'any inch of territory' in the Pacific, Xi tells Mattis

+Beijing (CNN)China will not give up "any inch of territory" in the Pacific Ocean, President Xi Jinping told US Defense Secretary James Mattis Wednesday during a visit to Beijing.

+"Our stance is steadfast and clear-cut when it comes to China's sovereignty and territorial integrity," Xi said, according to state media, adding that "any inch of territory passed down from ancestors can not be lost while we want nothing from others."

-Xi said the US-China relationship was among the most important in the world, as relations between Washington and Beijing have been marred recently by rising tensions -- not only by an impending trade war but also by both militaries viewing each other with increasing suspicion and alarm.
+Mattis' meeting with Xi inside the Great Hall of the People comes as relations between Washington and Beijing have been marred recently by rising tensions -- not only by an impending trade war but also by both militaries viewing each other with increasing suspicion and alarm.

-Mattis, who is the first Pentagon chief to visit China since 2014, met with Xi as part of a three day visit to the Chinese capital, following talks with Mattis' Chinese counterpart Wei Fenghe.
+He is the first Pentagon chief to visit China since 2014, and also held meetings with his Chinese counterpart Wei Fenghe and other top generals.

-Before departing on his trip to Asia Sunday, Mattis said he hoped to establish a "transparent strategic dialogue" with his Chinese interlocutors.
+Before departing Sunday on his trip to Asia, Mattis said he hoped to establish a "transparent strategic dialogue" with his Chinese interlocutors.

 "Going forward, we obviously look at the actions of China, but I am going there to do a lot of listening and identification of common ground and uncommon ground on the strategic level at this time," said Mattis.